Allows any module or theme to have their CSS attributes configurable from the UI

-Configure CSS values from the UI for any module, theme or custom CSS just by wrapping CSS values in a code comment.
+just by suffixing default CSS values (plus unit) with a code comment in the css, scss or less file (7.x-2.0 version).
 The CSS is functional even without the module being installed (soft-dependency).
 Form API elements are provided to have a color picker or a slider (e.g. for opacity).

 - Primarily intended for theme and module maintainers to extend their settings form with configurable CSS values.